zerovm/zrt/lib/mapreduce/doc/README.md

 ZeroVM mapreduce framework.
 Framework consists of several zerovm sessions (both map and reduce nodes), connected to each other via network channels.

-It requres user to define map, reduce, compare functions to perform a mapreduce job.
+It requires user to define map, reduce, compare functions to perform a mapreduce job.

 Variable-length keys and values are used in mapreduce framework.
 Fixed-length